RSamaium/RPG-JS/docs/guide/create-gui.md

-# Start Guide.
-Create a HP bar
+# Create a HP bar

 ## Prerequisites